 What Is My Family Entitled to for Losing a Loved One?

 If you have lost a loved one, you may be able to file a lawsuit or make a claim against the individual or driver who caused your loved one’s death.
 In Ontario, surviving eligible family members are entitled to make a claim or sue because of the injury or death of another family member, in particular, the spouse, children, grandparents, parents, siblings, and grandchildren are able to sue for damages.

-Damages in Hamilton wrongful death cases are typically composed of various individual claims eligible claimants would make.
+Damages in Ontario wrongful death cases are typically composed of various individual claims eligible claimants would make.
 For example, if your loved one suffered before his or her death, his or her estate can make a claim for pain and suffering.
 This is something we typically see with severe car or motorcycle accident cases involving death.

 Family members are also able to sue for the care, guidance, or companionship the deceased would have provided to his or her family members had he or she not died suddenly.

 What happens if the breadwinner of the family passes away unexpectedly?
 Who will help pay the mortgage, the bills, tuition, hockey, dancing, etc.?
 If the loved one who died was working at the time of death, and it can be shown that he or she would’ve continued to earn income in the future, then the survivors and family members may claim a loss to compensate them for a portion of the lost income.

 This is what we call a “dependency” claim.
 It is calculated based on the net income your loved one would have contributed to your family members and the household.
 As experienced wrongful death lawyers in Hamilton, we certainly know how to have the value of the dependency claim properly assessed in order to help protect your family’s financial future.

 It would be unfair for surviving family members to suffer financially because their loved one was taken away unexpectedly by someone else’s negligence.
 A lawyer from our firm will seek justice and nothing less.